timodaehler/websiteJuly2023/content/privacy.md

-My website does not host third-party cookies and hosts three first-party cookies just to generally understand the audience of the website.
-The cookies are from Google Analytics.
+This website does not host third-party cookies but first-party cookies to understand the website's audience and improve user experience.
+These cookies are from Google Analytics.

-You do not know what cookies are?
-You would like to learn more details?
-More information below.
+You do not know what cookies are and would like to learn more details?
+Find more information [here](https://www.osano.com/articles/how-cookies-work).